rgknp/AIDayLabs/lab04.4-collect_and_analyze_data_from_a_scoring_service/0_README.md

     return json.dumps(str(pred[0]))
 ```

-**collect-model-data**

-Use the `az ml service create realtime` command with the `--collect-model-data true` switch to create a real-time web service.
-This step makes sure that the model data is collected when the service is run.
+We now use the `az ml service create realtime` command with the `--collect-model-data true` switch to create a real-time web service.
+This step makes sure that the model data is collected when the service is called.

 ```
 az ml service create realtime -f score.py --model-file model.pkl -s service_schema.json -n churnapp -r python --collect-model-data true